NickHolt/Tetrocity/README.md

 How To Run
 =========

-Tetrocity is currently in the process of becoming hosted online.
-In the meantime, use the .jar included at the top level of this repo.
-Alternatively, you can download the full source code and compile it yourself.
-The entry point is src/control/Tetrocity.java.
+Tetrocity is available to play as a JWS application here: http://cusg.eecs.berkeley.edu/~nickholt/, or by downloading and running the .jar included in this repo.
+If security is a concern, feel free to clone this repo and compile if yourself!
+All necessary resources have been included.

 Rules
 =========